The Battle of Trafalgar (Stanfield)

 The Battle of Trafalgar is an 1836 history painting by the British artist Clarkson Stanfield.
-It depicts the 1805 naval Battle of Trafalgar in which the Royal Navy led by Horatio Nelson defeated a combined Franco-Spanish fleet during the Napoleonic Wars.
+It depicts the 1805 naval Battle of Trafalgar in which the Royal Navy led by Horatio Nelson, 1st Viscount Nelson defeated a combined Franco-Spanish fleet during the Napoleonic Wars.
 The painting was commissioned by the United Service Club and represented a major milestone in Clarkson's career.

-The work was exhibited at the Royal Academy's Summer Exhibition in 1836.
+The work was exhibited at the Royal Academy's Summer Exhibition of 1836.
 An engraving based on Stanfield's work was produced by William Miller, a copy of which is held by the National Maritime Museum.